-My wife’s friend took two years of Russian to enable reading Chekov in the native tongue…though I wonder it possible given the concessions of teaching a language, dialects, and provincial nuances.
-My required college reading was from the marginally translated Pocket Chekov, and what I remember was depressing, bleak, brief.
-A quick search on Amazon revealed more recent well regarded translations, and I am revisiting them in search of corollaries in the brevity of the impressionist author with the act of making a snapshot.
+My required college reading was from the marginally translated Pocket Chekov, and what I remember was bleak and depressing.
+A quick search on Amazon revealed a more recent well regarded translation that I am revisiting for corollaries between the impressionist author and the act of making a snapshot.

 “You are confusing the two concepts: answering the questions and formulating them correctly.
 Only the later is required of an author”.